nihadenes/AsciCam/README.md

 (Shot via program with Logitech C525)

+Also, you can have fun with this program as using it as your webcam output via OBS.
+(You can lower the "vertical" variable to increase FPS.)

 ## Configurating the code.

 There are configuration variables that you can change between 129. and 135. lines.